 Setting up CRON jobs

 Cron is a task scheduler that is built into the Linux operating system.
-It is very flexible, and allows you to schedule all kind of automated tasks.
-The cPanel Cron jobs icon in the Advanced section of cPanel provides a simple graphical interface to using this great feature.
+It is very flexible and allows you to schedule all kind of automated tasks.
+The cPanel Cron jobs icon in the Advanced section of cPanel provides a simple graphical interface to use this great feature.

 cPanel > Advanced > Cron Jobs

 Cron email notifications

 Email notifications for cron jobs will be sent to the account's default email address.

 You can change this in the top section of the Cron Jobs screen:

 Simply type in the email address you'd like cron notifications sent to and click Update Email.